-The Company's investment in Private Equity Partnerships started in 2018 and was increased in 2019.
-The investment in this alternative investment represents 0.1% (2018: 0.1%) of the Company's total investments under management.
+The Company's investment in Private Equity Partnerships represents 0.2% (2019: 0.1%) of the Company's total investments under management.
 The market value of these alternative assets is provided quarterly by external fund managers.

 D.1.4 Valuation of reinsurance assets